 The way words are pronounced often changes in the flow of natural speech.
-They can blend together, connected by sounds that you don't see in the spelling; sounds can change or disappear completely.
+Sounds can blend together, change, or disappear completely.

 This is often called "connected speech."
 It's natural, and very common, but connected speech can it make hard to understand native speakers.

 You'll hear connected speech all the time in the stories in American Voices.
 So we'll be adding tips on the most common types of connected speech, with examples from our stories.
 Use these examples to "tune your ear" to how native speakers really talk - it's a great way to improve your listening skills.